maxriek/3D-Microbe-Tracking/README.md

 | `--z-plane-jump-steps`  | `-zj` | No       | `1`           | Z-plane jump steps                                                                         |
 | `--zeros-padding-width` | -     | No       | `5`           | Zeros padding width of folder names of reconstructed timepoints                            |

 ## Blob Detection

-This script applies OpenCV SimpleBlobDetector on provided Max-Z projection images and save the results in a npy-file.
+This script applies OpenCV SimpleBlobDetector on provided max Z-projection images and save the results as NumPy array files (`.npy`).

 ### Usage

-- the script requires `<max_z_projections>` to contain the Max-Z projections image files with a specific naming format as described in max-z projection above:
+- the script requires `<max_z_projections>` to contain the max Z-projections image files with a specific naming format as described in max Z-projection above:
   `some_file_name_xxxxx.tif`
   where `xxxxx` is a five-digit number (with leading zeros where needed) which represents the timestamp.
     - this is important because the script will extract the timestamp i.e. the value of the time frame out of the